 To explore the role of the human in the design and implementation of software.
 To prepare students to design and evaluate the quality of an interface between computer software and the human user.
 After completing this course, students should understand how to design software interfaces that are appropriate for the user, be familiar with a variety of interface design strategies, and be able to evaluate the quality of a software interface.

 This course will focus on the software interface between the computer and the human.
 Concepts in human factors will be covered, specifically in terms of designing software interfaces.
 We will cover theories of human-computer interaction, including human cognitive limitations, syntactic versus semantic knowledge, transitionality, and the "outside-in" design approach.
 We will also study guidelines for designing computer interfaces of various models, including command interfaces, menus, desktop views, and GUI interfaces.

-There will be a midterm and a final exam, both closed-book in class.
+There will be a midterm and a final exam.

 Unless arrangements are worked out in advance, missed tests cannot be made up, and 10% per week will be deducted for late homework and project submissions.
 I understand that your job may occasionally take you out of town; so does mine.
 If you are going to be forced to miss class on the day something is due, let me know ahead of time by email or in writing.
 Per GMU policy, all homework and projects must be submitted before the beginning of the GMU reading period.